 Oliva has worked in the appellate and health/FDA law practice groups at national law firms and served as the general counsel and vice president of a regional behavioral health care company.
 She is a U.S. Army veteran and admitted to the bar in Delaware, California, and the District of Columbia.
 She is also admitted to numerous U.S. district and appellate courts, including the U.S. Court of Appeals for Veterans Claims and the U.S. Supreme Court.
-She was recently appointed to the National Pain Advocacy Center’s Science and Policy Advisory Council.
+She serves as Senior Scholar with the UCSF/UC Law Consortium on Law, Science & Health Policy and on the National Pain Advocacy Center’s Science & Policy Advisory Council.

 Oliva also holds an MBA from the University of Oxford.